There is always some kind of legal problem, lurking around the corner:

 - It is worth your while to ask about the amount of time the lawyer expects to dedicate to your case.

 No cure, no pay is not allowed by the code of conduct all lawyers have to abide by

-If your income is high or you have sufficient financial means and do not qualify for government-financed legal aid, you must pay the legal fees yourself.
-You can, however, take out legal aid insurance to help pay for lawyers’ fees.
-There may be a first risk clause.
+If your income is high, or you have sufficient financial means, you may not qualify for government-financed legal aid.
+In this case, you must pay the legal fees yourself.
+You can, however, take out legal aid insurance to help cover your lawyers’ fees.
+Look out, because there may be a first risk clause.